ksnip/ksnip/CODINGSTYLE.md

 6. Use single TAB instead of four spaces to indent.

-7. UnitTest should have following naming convention:
+7. UnitTest should have the following naming convention:
     `<MethodUnderTes>_Should_<ExpectedBehavior>_When_<OptionCondition>`
    Example:
     `StoreImagesPath_Should_NotSavePath_When_PathAlreadyStored`

+8. Tabs should be used for indentation.